azhuchkov/tunblkctl/README.md

 A: Ensure that your shell is on the list of supported shells and is [properly configured](https://docs.brew.sh/Shell-Completion).

 ## License
-`tunblkctl` is licensed under the terms of the MIT license.
+`tunblkctl` is licensed under the terms of the MIT License.
 See [LICENSE](https://github.com/azhuchkov/tunblkctl/blob/main/LICENSE)
 for more information.